MetOffice/mule/mule/docs/source/user_guide_fixingfiles.rst

 You'll see that you *still* get a second dimension of 8 - because for a :class:`mule.FieldsFile` that is the valid size for that dimension.
-However the number of levels is an unkown dimension, so either of these commands will not work:
+However the number of levels is an unknown dimension, so either of these commands will not work:

 .. code-block:: python